tjbautista01/itg-fsr/fsr/README.md

   - What I did was take an existing cable, cut off the casing, and used the smaller copper wires inside.
 - **OPTIONAL:** Soldering iron and wire
   - You can get away with a dirty implementation that involves alligator clips an the jumper wires.
 I'll cover this later, but I personally don't recommend it.
 Soldering is more solid.
 Using connectors and plugs is even more solid.
+### For PSX functionality:
+- 1 PSX controller cable (either taken from a dead controller, bought new from somewhere, or self-constructed).
+Must have a 7.6v rumble pin (refer to added reference below for more info).
+- 1 2N2222 (or any NPN) transistor.
+2N7000 works just as well.
+- 1 Schottky diode (I used a 1N5822)

 ## Installation
 ### Prototyping